xbr01/xbr-website/content/about.md

 ---
 title: About
 layout: default
-date: 29-06-2024
+date: 20-11-2025
 ---

 Hey there, this is Abhiram aka xbr.
-I am currently pursuing a BCA degree at [Amrita Vishwa Vidyapeetham](https://www.amrita.edu/).
-I do pentest and play CTFs with Team bi0s, No.1 ranked CTF team in India.
+I have graduated with a BCA degree from [Amrita Vishwa Vidyapeetham](https://www.amrita.edu/).
+I currently do independent security research, identifying vulnerabilities in mobile applications.
+Occasionally, I try to dissect malwares and also play CTFs with Team bi0s, No.1 ranked CTF team in India.

 Feel free to reach out for anything, find me on the below links.